-Ontario's children and families are well supported by a system of responsive high quality, accessible and increasingly integrated early years programs and services that contribute to healthy child development and a stronger future tomorrow.
+Ontarios children and families are well opported by a system of responsive ality, accessible and increasingly sly years programs and bute to healthy child oper future

-CITY OF BRANTFORD
+CITY OF BRAN

 Our vision is to be a contemporary community, thriving in a modern economy.
-The Brantford of tomorrow will be progressive and prosperous; a place that respects it's past and embraces its future.
+The Brantford of tomorrow will be progressive and prosperous; a place that respects it s past and embraces its future.

-COUNTY OF BRANT
+COUNTY OF DE